VoidCo0L/CvsProcessorAPI/README.md

-# 📂 CSV Processor API
+# 📄 CSV Processor API

-A production-style .NET Web API for processing uploaded CSV files in the background — with validation, logging, error tracking, authentication, and scheduled cleanup.
+A background file processor built with ASP.NET Core Web API.
+Users can upload CSV files which are then validated and processed asynchronously via a background worker.
+The system supports multiple file uploads, error handling, logging to file, authentication with JWT, and a summary endpoint for tracking file statistics.

 ## 🚀 Features

 - ✅ Upload single or multiple CSV files
+- ✅ JWT Authentication for secure endpoints
 - 🔄 Background processing via `BackgroundService`
 - ✅ CSV validation
 - 🚨 Error tracking for invalid lines